|

 One of my favorite parts of living in Southwest Michigan is getting to experience all four seasons and the changes that come along with each.
 While summers along the lakeshore are hard to beat, there is really something so special about harvest time in the fall.
 As the air begins to get cooler, the days grow shorter and the leaves change to a kaleidoscope of reds, yellows, and oranges, it's time to plan your fall weekend getaway to Michigan's Great Southwest.
 Sip on a glass of cider and pick apples at a local orchard, hit the Makers trail as the smell of grapes begins to waft through the air, or hike over towering sand dunes surrounded by colorful trees on either side.
 Discover my favorite fall activities and start creating your own bucket list!
 Disclaimer: This post was sponsored by Southwest Michigan Tourist Council.
 The itinerary was created by me based on personal research and all thoughts and opinions are my own. |

-AuthorI love creating detailed travel guides to ensure you get the most out of your time.
-On this blog I'll be sharing some of my past trips in hopes that it helps you plan your next adventure.
-Pack your suitcase you never know where I'll be heading next!
+AuthorI love creating detailed travel guides to ensure you get the most out of your adventures.
+On this blog I'll be sharing my favorite destinations, lodging, and activities in Michigan and beyond .
+Pack your bags you never know where I'll be heading next!
 Archives